Premier League Top Five Race: Standings and Next Four Games After Matchweek 34

 Everton (H)

-Newcastle United already won their first domestic trophy in 70 years, but the Magpies could add another huge accomplishment to their dream season if they finish in the top five.
+Newcastle United already won their first domestic trophy in 70 years, but the Magpies could add another huge accomplishment to their dream season if they finish in the top five to play in next season's Champions League.

 They will have to pull out some massive results to close out their Premier League campaign, though.
 Upcoming matches against Brighton, Chelsea and Arsenal will be huge tests for Eddie Howe's men.